Generic name: Mycophenolate Mofetil Oral Suspension [ mye-koe-FEN-oh-late-MOE-fe-til ]

 - Yellow skin or eyes.

-- Very bad and sometimes deadly lung problems have happened with mycophenolate mofetil oral suspension.
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with mycophenolate mofetil oral suspension.
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 What are some other side effects of Mycophenolate Mofetil Oral Suspension?